binraider/UmbracoCustomVBP/README.md

     <add key="vbp:startpaths" value="thecompany-foundation-annual-review-2020,thecompany-exchange-autumn-2020" />

 These are the base folders that you want to "virtualize".
 It is a comma delimited list of the folders in question, without leading or trailing slashes.
+Requests starting with these folders will be handled by this Virtual Handler.

     <add key="vbp:blobcontainerpath" value="https://thecompanydata.blob.core.windows.net/vpp" />
 This is the public address of your blob container.
 The blob container needs to have public access set, or it won't work.
 I have decided to create a blob container called "vpp" for this, as you can see.